Edward Burne-Jones' vision had a wide influence. Matthew Sturgis looks at the genesis of the artist who became a star of the Aesthetic Movement

 in 1872, The Days of Creation appears alongside several others: Sleeping Beauty, The Beguiling of Merlin, The Golden Stairs,

-But at the root of all his prodigious artistic endeavor and achievement was his love of drawing.
-He has good claims to be considered the greatest draftsman of his age.
+But at the root of all his prodigious artistic endeavour and achievement was his love of drawing.
+He has good claims to be considered the greatest draughtsman of his age.
 He had begun making lines as a young boy, in his father's framing shop, and he never stopped.
 After a hard day in the studio, his relaxation was to draw.

 He could do it in company, while talking and laughing.
 He drew not only to map out his pictures but also to fix them.
 The highly finished drawing of The Days of Creation – it comes from the estate of Aglaia Coronio, a great friend of William Morris, and will be offered at Bonhams New Bond Street in January – is not a preparatory sketch for the painting, but a separate work: it's a complete study on the same theme.

-Rossetti considered him a 'genius' with a pencil, describing his drawings as "marvels of finish and imaginative detail, unequaled by anything unless perhaps Albert Dürer's finest work".
+Rossetti considered him a 'genius' with a pencil, describing his drawings as "marvels of finish and imaginative detail, unequalled by anything unless perhaps Albert Dürer's finest work".

 He received his first commissions.
 He was swept up in the heady whirl of love and romance and sex that enveloped the group.
 Although he married the young and artistically talented Georgiana MacDonald in 1860, he also maintained a long series of infatuations and affairs.